pysys-test/pysys-test/README.rst

 What is PySys?
 ==============
-PySys is an easy-to-use cross-platform framework for writing and orchestrating all your system/integration tests, fully integrated with your unit and manual tests.
+PySys is an easy-to-use cross-platform framework for writing and orchestrating all your system/integration tests, together with your unit and manual tests.

 It provides a comprehensive package of utility methods to make all the common system/integration testing operations a breeze, as well as the flexibility to add whatever test execution and validation logic you need using the full power of the Python language.
-If you've ever tried to repurpose a unit-test oriented framework such as JUnit/NUnit for writing system tests you'll find PySys makes your life a lot easier - there's no need to wait for testcase code to compile, put up with limited access to platform-specific APIs, or write a huge library of custom helper classes to deal with the process orchestration and log file checking aspects of integration testing.
-It's also a lot more powerful and easy to maintain than writing platform-specific shell scripts.

 Whatever language the application you're testing is written in, and whatever platforms it needs to run on, PySys can help!

 Key features include: